 Hostels are closely following the local government guidelines.
 If your booking gets cancelled, the hostel must have had a very good reason to do so.
 You should contact the hostel and enquire about the reasons for cancelling.
-With our UK Pass, if government guidelines change and the Pass hasn’t been activated yet, we will offer you a full refund.
+With our Hostel Card, if government guidelines change and the Hostel Card hasn’t been activated yet, we will offer you a full refund.

 COVID Travel: Here’s How You Can Keep Safe Staying in Hostels During COVID-19

 Prior to setting off on your journey, you want to make sure that you are following the correct travel guidelines.
 Whether that means taking a Covid-19 PCR test that comes back negative or having to be fully vaccinated before your departure, you don’t want to get rejected at your destination.
 To find out more check out our Traveler’s Guide to Vaccine Passports article.

 The Do’s and Don’ts While Staying in a Hostel: